happynear/AMSoftmax/README.md

 ### Training

-**Requirements:** My caffe version https://github.com/happynear/caffe-windows.
+**Requirements:** My Caffe version https://github.com/happynear/caffe-windows.
+This version can also be compiled in Linux.

 The prototxt file is in `./prototxt`.
 The batch size is set to 256.
 If your GPU's memory is not sufficient enough, you may set `iter_size: 2` in `face_solver.prototxt` and `batch_size: 128` in `face_train_test.prototxt`.